PAESSoon/JJD/README.md

 # JJD
+Setup instructions:
+- In IntelliJ Idea download and install Apache Tomcat from https://tomcat.apache.org/
+- The landing page in JSP is configured to open browser at URL: http://localhost:8080/CompanyLanding/index.jsp

 Assignment 1  - Java, scanner, IntelliJ Idea
 The program is run through the main method in Admin.java in com.example.companylanding package